12 Top Tips To Recruiting Your Next Employee!

 Regardless of how much you like someone and want to offer the position – check their references.
 This is important if only to confirm that what they have told you in the recruitment process is true in terms of when, where and what.
 But what you really want are comments relating to the skills and attitude you are interested in.

-Once the employee has accepted your offer agree with them a start date and confirm what time, where and to whom they should report on their first day.
-Also remind them to bring their P45 and bank details for payment.
+Once the employee has accepted your offer agree with them a start date and confirm what time, where and to whom they should report on their first day. ask them to provide any payroll information required, such as a P45 where available.
 When your new employee starts work you will need to spend some time with them to ensure they understand your business for instance your business goals, objectives and rules.
 They also need to know how you expect them to conduct themselves, the standards you expect them to attain and the ‘rules’ of your business.
 The employee handbook provides a perfect format to communicate this and act as an on-going reference.
 The sooner your new employee picks up “this is how things are done around here” the quicker your culture will become second nature to them.

 If the employee will serve a probationary period explain how their performance will be assessed and how their position will be confirmed if they are successful.
 Explain when the probationary period may be extended and set a meeting in your diary to review the employee’s performance at the end of the probationary period.
 During the first few weeks of the employee’s employment, ensure that they receive all the relevant training, are aware of any performance objectives and are given full details of any policies and procedures which apply to them.